ampproject/meta/GOVERNANCE.md

 #### Role

 The Advisory Committee provides perspective and advice to the Technical Steering Committee.
+This advice is non-binding.

 #### Membership
 * Membership on the Advisory Committee shall include representatives from major AMP constituencies (Collaborators, Contributors, Users and End-Users) who are committed to fulfilling [AMP's vision and mission](https://www.ampproject.org/about/mission/).